vinyadav-tibco/tci-flogo/samples/app-dev/Connectors/CRM/HubSpot/readme.md

-# Hubspot Sample demonstrating how to implement the CRUD activities on Hubspot Deals object.
+# HubSpot Sample demonstrating how to implement the CRUD activities on HubSpot Deals object.

 ## Description

-This sample demonstrate how we can create and use Hubspot CRUD activities on Deals object such as Create, Update, Query and Delete.
+This sample demonstrate how we can create and use HubSpot CRUD activities on Deals object such as Create, Update, Query and Delete.
-Hubspot app bascially contains 4 activities.
-The main purpose of these activitie are to  perform CRUD activities on various Hubspot objects like Deals, companies, contacts etc.
+HubSpot app bascially contains 4 activities.
+The main purpose of these activitie are to  perform CRUD activities on various HubSpot objects like Deals, companies, contacts etc.

 ## Prerequisites

-1. You need to make sure that you have a active Hubspot account and basic understanding of Hubspot features and activities.
+1. You need to make sure that you have a active HubSpot account and basic understanding of HubSpot features and activities.
-2. To perform actions using your Hubspot account you need to have Hubspot connection details such as Client ID and Client Secret.
+2. To perform actions using your HubSpot account you need to have HubSpot connection details such as Client ID and Client Secret.
-3. You can find Client ID and Client secret from your Hubspot account, for more details on how to create Connection and other Hubspot features, please refer this TCI documentation.
+3. You can find Client ID and Client secret from your HubSpot account, for more details on how to create Connection and other HubSpot features, please refer this TCI documentation.

 ## Import the sample